- Qualitative Measures of Academic Progress

 NOTE: Unusual Enrollment History (UEH) must be resolved before you can receive federal financial aid.

 How to Resolve

 All students with UEH flag 3 and some students with UEH flag 2 will be required to provide the University of Houston their academic transcripts from all colleges and universities attended during the review period.
-If Pell Grants were received and credit hours (passing grades: A-D) were not earned at each institution attended during these award years, the student may be determined ineligible for further federal financial aid.
-The Financial Aid Office has the authority to request official academic transcripts from any/all colleges attended during the review period, if the documents you submit are unclear.
+If Federal Pell Grant Program funds were received and credit hours (passing grades: A-D) were not earned at each institution attended during these award years, the student may be determined ineligible for further federal financial aid.
+The Office of Scholarships and Financial Aid has the authority to request official academic transcripts from any/all colleges attended during the review period, if the documents you submit are unclear.

-If your Student Aid Report (SAR) includes UEH flag 3, please complete the Unusual Enrollment History form and submit it to the University of Houston's Financial Aid Department along with all required documentation.
+If your Student Aid Report (SAR) includes UEH flag 3, please complete the Unusual Enrollment History form and submit it to the University of Houston's Office of Scholarships and Financial Aid along with all required documentation.

 If your SAR includes UEH flag 2, the university will notify you if you will be required to complete the Unusual Enrollment History Review form.

 If a student has been determined by the university as ineligible for federal student aid, he/she may appeal the determination by completing the Unusual Enrollment History Appeal form.